Good morning, we will move to the first item on the agenda which is the election of chair.

 that this person was visiting upstairs.

-On attendance at the Star Inn,
+So on attendance at the Star Inn,

-we were told that that female was a customer by Katie Duffy.
+we were told that that female was a customer by Katie Duffy

-And there was a suggestion that rather than intoxication,
+and there was a suggestion that rather than intoxication that it was a medical issue in

-in respect of that link between the two policies.
+we believe to be the truth in respect of that link between the two parties.

 I just have a couple of questions.